EliteScientist/SharedRequirePlugin/README.md

 ## Install

-> use "npm install SharedRequirePlugin" to download and install
+> use "npm install sharedrequireplugin" to download and install

 ## Examples
 > webpack.config.js